 Lindsey Wharton joined the faculty at the Florida State University Libraries in 2014.
 As the Extended Campus and Distance Services Librarian, she is responsible for ensuring equitable access to library services and resources for all distance learning students as well as students and faculty at FSU's remote instructional sites and international programs.
 This entails creating library tutorials, videos, and web content, embedding library resources into the learning management system, providing online instruction and workshops using Collaborating, consulting with faculty teaching online courses, and coordinating our virtual reference service.
 Lindsey received her Bachelor of Arts in Philosophy from Florida State University and her Master of Arts in Library and Information Science from the University of South Florida.
 Before joining FSU, she served as the Assistant Director of the Learning Resource Center at Florida Keys Community College.
 Lindsey is a member of the American Library Association, Florida Library Association, and the Association of College and Research Libraries.
 Her research interests include information literacy and library instruction, emerging technologies, virtual reference services, information ethics, and digital pedagogy.

-Trip Wyckoff is the Entrepreneurial-In-Residence for the University Libraries.
-He also is a subject librarian to the College of Business and the Department of Sport Management..
+Trip Wyckoff is the Entrepreneurial-In-Residence for the University Libraries to the new Jim Moran College of Entrepreneurship.
+He also is a subject librarian to the College of Business, Department of Economics, and the Department of Sport Management..
 In addition to consulting with students and faculty, he has developed the "Business Research Certificate – BR101" course covering all aspects of business research, presented around the university for faculty, graduate students, undergraduate students, and the public.
 Trip has worked for a wide range of libraries, including stints in public (Houston Public Library), law (Baker & Botts), corporate (Hoover's), and nonprofit (American Productivity & Quality Center) libraries.
 In addition to his work with FSU, he has also owned his own company, Specialissues.com, which compiled industry information for researchers and librarians.
 He received his B.A. in history with a minor in Anthropology/Archaeology from Florida State University in 1987 and his Master of Science in Library and Information Studies from Florida State in 1988.
 Trip is a member of the Special Library Association and the American Library Association.
 His professional interests include business research literacy, competitive intelligence, and student entrepreneurship.

 About The Florida State University Libraries